Anti-Burgher: Auld Licht Anti-Burghers

 The Anti-Burgher Auld Lichts formed the Constitutional Associate Presbytery.
 The four ministers who constituted it were James Aitken of Kirriemuir, Archibald Bruce, James Hog of Kelso and Thomas M'Crie the elder.
 The "Synod of Protesters" including George Paxton (minister) joined it in 1827 and it became the Original Secession Church.
-In 1842 this body united with the portion of the Old Light Burgher Synod which had not joined the Church of Scotland in 1839, to form the United Original Secession Church.
-This church split in 1852, one party joining in the Free Church of Scotland, the others finally reuniting with the Church of Scotland in 1956.
+In 1842, the body united with the portion of the Old Light Burgher Synod which had not joined the Church of Scotland in 1839, to form the United Original Secession Church.
+The church split in 1852, with one party joining in the Free Church of Scotland and the others finally reuniting with the Church of Scotland in 1956.

 The careers of the father and son Thomas M'Crie the Elder and Thomas M'Crie the Younger illustrate the history of various Scottish denominations.